YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 REPLNOBEFORE, NOBEFORE option cannot be used when the current replication state is ON for a database file xxxx

-MUPIP Warning: This indicates that YottaDB/GT.M could not use NOBEFORE journal option because replication is already turned ON for the database file xxxx.
+MUPIP Warning: This indicates that YottaDB could not use NOBEFORE journal option because replication is already turned ON for the database file xxxx.

 Action: Use BEFORE option for the database file xxxx.
 NOBEFORE image journaling is not currently supported for replication.
 If NOBEFORE is necessary, use -replication=OFF option.